Jakko Jakszyk: Work in comedy and acting

 Jakszyk has had a sideline in comedy work parallel to his solo career (ranging from radio programmes to character work on television) and has spent some time as a member of the actor's union Equity.
 His work as a character comedian has included playing the demented but fleet-fingered Italian guitarist Eduardo, a sidekick to comedy music duo Raw Sex (Simon Brint and Rowland Rivron).
 As Eduardo, Jakszyk appeared on the French & Saunders TV show in 1987, as well as being part of Raw Sex's subsequent theatre show at the Kings Head in Islington and three-week stint at the Edinburgh Fringe Festival.
 Jakszyk also impersonated Lindsey Buckingham in the French & Saunders TV parody of Fleetwood Mac.

 In the BBC TV movie In Dreams (starring Lenny Henry and Bill Paterson), Jakszyk makes a cameo appearance as Michael Jackson's recording engineer.
-He has also appeared in the BBC sitcom Birds Of A Feather.
+He has also appeared in the BBC sitcom Birds of a Feather.

 Under the pseudonym of "Grand Master Jellytot", Jakszyk produced the novelty hip-hop single "The Stutter Rap" (performed by "Morris Minor and the Majors", who included future comic star Tony Hawks).
-This record was a sizeable chart hit in 1987.
+This record reached Number 4 on the UK singles chart in January 1988.